 If you’re the only vegetarian in the group, you must be tired of answering the one question all your friends have to ask you, “So don’t you get tired of Paneer and Gobi?” or “How do you get energy if you don’t eat meat?”
 And if you’re a non-vegetarian food lover you may be the one asking these questions.
 This is and has always been an endless debate.
-Here are a few pros and cons of both vegetarian and non-vegetarian food.
+Discover the best of both vegetarian and non-vegetarian food.
 Let’s see vegetarian vs non vegetarian diet.

 Vegetarian vs Non Vegetarian Diet